Home Page

 Before you start with the lessons and examples on this website you need to know a few things about .NET and the various versions of the Framework.

-In addition, there are pros and cons to the different styles of teaching ASP.NET and C#.
-Some instructors start you off with hands-on exercises right away without any introduction to the .NET Framework.
+Second, there are pros and cons to the different styles of teaching C#.
+Some instructors start you off with hands-on exercises right away without any introduction to the C# .NET Framework.
 Others use hands-on interaction later in the book or course, after many of the concepts have been reviewed in a classroom setting or book chapter.
 I tend to prefer a hands-on approach with a little bit of introduction first.
 I want the example exercises and lessons to be practical for you and not some code that you would throw away.
-I want you to be able to implement a real ASP.NET with C# application and apply what you learn here immediately.
+I want you to be able to implement a real C# application and apply what you learn here.

 1. the introduction is superb. will try to follow your guidelines.